Utkarsh2401/external-ai-test/README.md

 ![image](./assets/20250430_162252_Make_me_a_glowing_dr.png)

-**Memory**: The app stores the user's prompt and the generated assets in a database for future use.

 ## 🧠 Memory System

 This application includes a built-in **long-term memory mechanism** powered by an embedded **SQLite database**.
 The memory system is designed to persist and retrieve previously generated scenes based on user prompts.